spadesai/atama-programs/README.md

 # sp-atama

-Multiple implementations of Atama Solana programs across languages: Rust, Zig, C, and even assembly.
+Multiple implementations of Atama for Solana programs across languages: Rust, Zig, C, and even assembly.

 More programs will be added over time!